 At STEM School Highlands Ranch we put innovation at the center of learning to unleash the potential of all students and prepare them for an exponentially changing world.

-Deputy Gabe Uribe is in his third school year at STEM School Highlands Ranch, serving as the School’s Resource Officer from the Douglas County Sheriff’s Office.
+Deputy Gabe Uribe is in his fourth school year at STEM School Highlands Ranch, serving as the School’s Resource Officer from the Douglas County Sheriff’s Office.